kordan/moodle-mod_surveypro/README.md

 Relational databases
 --------------------
 While Surveypro cannot strictly create a relational database, it provides a way to assist in this purpose.
 Editing teachers can include an autofill element to auto-answer information about the user, Moodle course, or surveypro instance.
 This enables the establishment of relations between data downloaded from different surveypro instances.
+Let's suppose, for instance, that in the frame of a project, it is necessary to keep track of the disease history of patients through the collection of clinical information taken from swabs during the pandemic from covid19.
+To achieve this goal, each user could be asked to complete two different instances of surveypro.
+The first instance focused on personal data.
+The second instance preposed to collect data on swabs taken during the pandemic from covid19.
+If in both the first and second surveypro the surveypro designer includes an autofill type field that automatically adds the ID of the user submitting a response, once the responses collected by the two surveypros have been exported, it will be easy to create a relationship between them.

 Groups
 ------